prilaga/YandexTranslation/README.md

-# YandexTranslation
+# Yandex Translation

-Simple util which helps to implement Yandex translation serivce with RxJava.
+Simple util which helps to implement Yandex translation service with RxJava.

 Example of using: